MukitCSTE/UVicSENG360Labs/lab09/index.md

 **Question 1:** Describe how you achieved your solution to Part 2.
 Include your `attack.c` inline with this question.

-The vulp program deliberately has a DELAY parameter in order to make your attack easier.
+The vulp program deliberately has a DELAY constant parameter in order to make your attack easier.
 Once you have succeeded in your attacks, gradually reduce the value of DELAY.

 **Question 2:** As the DELAY approaches zero, how much longer does it take for you to succeed?